 - Course Cost: $50

 - Course Duration: This course is a 10-week self-paced, open enrollment course.
-Once students complete each assignment in the course with a 70% or higher, they will recieve a certificate of completion listing the CEUs earned.
+Once students complete each assignment in the course with a 70% or higher, they will receive a certificate of completion listing the CEUs earned.

 Course Learning Outcomes